1. Construction of the library of BL21 (DE3)-derived variant strains by Base Editor

 Results:During construction of the library, 90 single colonies were randomly selected for sequencing.
 It was found that 48 variants with different RBS sequence were identified from 90 samples, with an editing efficiency of only 53%.
 However, it is noteworthy that the transformants were grown on the solid medium for longer time, the reproducibility of the results gradually increased, and majority of variant RBS sequences became GAAAAAAG (Fig.4), probably due to the continuous base editing in the transformants.
 The above results show that although CBE possesses the advantages of simplicity and rapidity, editing results and efficiency applied in BL21 (DE3) are not sufficiently stable.

-2. Construction of the library of BL21 (DE3)-derived Variant Strains by CRISP/Cas9
+2. Construction of the BL21 (DE3)-derived Variant Strains Library by CRISP/Cas9

 In order to improve the number of BL21 (DE3)-derived variant strains with different RBS sequence of T7RNAP, the more mature CRISPR-Cas9 technology was chosen to supplement it.
 Under the guide of sgRNA, the Cas9 protein can generate the double-strand breaks, which can be repaired using donor DNA by homologous recombination in BL21 (DE3).
 Therefore, the new different RBS sequences can be introduced in the Donor DNA, then it can be integrated into the genome to produce a library of BL21 (DE3)-derived variant strains.